Yi6933/Rocket_Game/README.md

 ## How to play this game?
 After we press the 'PLAY' button, it will come out a lot of meteors and also some stars.
 In the game, we can collect the stars.
 The stars have different points for you.
 The game only have 60 second to get the points.
 That's all for now.
 Hope you all can enjoy this games.

-## How to install the python,extract the file to open the project
+## How to install the python, extract the file to open the project

 **1. Download Python**